JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

 ### Key Functionalities:

-- **Content Aggregation**: Combines relevant information from various project files (excluding specified folders/files) into a single, cohesive narrative.
+- **Content Aggregation**: Combines relevant information from various project files (excluding specified folders/files) into a single, cohesive prompt.

 - **Prompt-Based Generation**: Allows customization of the README's tone and style by providing a prompt template.